theupshift/chrdev/posts/2020-07-14-Simple-event-tracking-with-Plausible-Analytics.md

 Some ideas of what you could track:

 - is the CTA effective?
-Do people click on ["Learn Testing"](/learn-testing-nodejs-javascript/)
 - do people use the navigation links in the header?
 - do users click on the featured posts after reading the article?
 - do people subscribe to the mailinglist after reaching the [/subscribe/](/subscribe/) page?